tbeha/SimpliVity-Powershell/README.md

 postbackup.ps1 - postbackup clean up script

 The scripts are tested with a HPE SimpliVity 380 cluster running OmniStack 3.7.7 together Veeam Availability Suite 9.5.4

+Prerequisites for the Veeam backup scripts to work:

+- VMware Powershell CLI
+- Veeam Powershell Snapin must be installed on the Veeam backup server